nextjournal/cas/README.md

 Library for storing content-addressed blobs to cloud buckets.

-It currently only supports uploading to Google Cloud Storage
+It currently only supports uploading to Google Cloud Storage.

 ## Setup